Personal

 .pub

-- Create New SSH Key on Github and paste copied key
+Create New SSH Key on Github and paste copy content in it.

 ssh-add ~/.ssh/<github_username>_github_personal